The thyroid gland is located at the base of the neck, just below the Adam's apple.

-Thyroidectomy is the removal of all or part of your thyroid gland.
-Your thyroid is a butterfly-shaped gland located at the base of your neck.
-It produces hormones that regulate every aspect of your metabolism, from your heart rate to how quickly you burn calories.
+Thyroidectomy is the surgical removal of all or part of your thyroid gland.
+Your thyroid is a butterfly-shaped gland located in the front of your neck.
+It makes hormones that control every part of your metabolism, from your heart rate to how quickly you burn calories.

-Thyroidectomy is used to treat thyroid disorders, such as cancer, noncancerous enlargement of the thyroid (goiter) and overactive thyroid (hyperthyroidism).
+Health care providers perform thyroidectomy to treat thyroid disorders.
+These include cancer, noncancerous enlargement of the thyroid (goiter) and overactive thyroid (hyperthyroidism).

-How much of your thyroid gland is removed during thyroidectomy depends on the reason for surgery.
-If only a portion is removed (partial thyroidectomy), your thyroid may be able to function normally after surgery.
-If your entire thyroid is removed (total thyroidectomy), you need daily treatment with thyroid hormone to replace your thyroid's natural function.
+How much of your thyroid gland is removed during thyroidectomy depends on the reason for the surgery.
+If you need only part of your thyroid removed (partial thyroidectomy), your thyroid may work normally after surgery.
+If you need your entire thyroid removed (total thyroidectomy), you need daily treatment with thyroid hormone to replace your thyroid's natural function.